How Long To Quarantine A Sick Cat With URI

 Humidify the Air

 Steam can do wonders when cleaning a human's sinuses.
 It's no different for our sick felines who might appreciate being on the floor or counter when you steam up the bathroom.
-We'd even recommend turning on the hot water and providing them a steam room treatment a couple of times per day.

 It'll also solve their curiosity about what goes on within the bathroom area.
 After all, cats are notorious for always trying to follow their humans into bathrooms.